Everything you ever hoped to know about polling

 A poll is a single question you pose to your audience.

-You can sign up for a free account and create your first poll in less than a couple of minutes, or you can create a quick poll without signing up.
-Click the big red button on the Poll Everywhere home page and make your first poll, however if you do not create an account your poll question and results will not be saved.
+You can sign up for a free account and create your first poll in a minute or two.
+But if you’d rather not sign up first, click the big red button on the Poll Everywhere home page and try creating a poll.
+Just remember that if you don’t create an account, your poll question and results will not be saved.

 Step 1.
 To create your first poll, click on the Create button from your My Polls page.

-Step 3.
+Step 4.
 Select the type of poll.
-Poll Everywhere offers several different poll types including multiple choice, open-ended, q&a, and ranking, and clickable image polls.
+Poll Everywhere offers many poll types including multiple choice, open-ended, Q&A, ranking, and clickable image polls.

 - For multiple choice polls or true/false polls, type in your response options.
 You can use images as response options by pasting a direct link or uploading from your computer using the camera icon.